-Crude bulls posted a new yearly high on Friday as WTI rocketed higher the previous 2 sessions after Wednesday’s more bullish than expected DOE inventory release.
+Crude bulls posted a new yearly high on Friday as WTI rocketed higher in the previous two sessions after Wednesday’s more bullish-than-expected DOE inventory release.
 More bullish??
 Or less bearish might be more like it.
 Since making multi-year lows on March 18, WTI crude has seen a healthy 42% rebound.
-Brent crude has rallied nearly 49% since putting in the low for the year on January 13.
+Likewise, Brent crude has rallied nearly 49% since putting in the low for the year on January 13.
 And we all know gasoline prices have been going up at the pump.

-While it is still early in the week and a continuation of the run is still quite feasible, the round $60/bbl has been tested and is looming overhead.
-This might prove formidable resistance for the bulls.
-Failure to push though this level could create a bull stampede to the sidelines.
+While it is still early in the week, and a continuation of the run is still quite feasible, the $60/bbl round has been tested and is looming overhead.
+This might prove formidable resistance for the bulls—failure to push through this level could create a bull stampede to the sidelines.
 After a near $18 move higher since March 18, a correction could get ugly.
-For Tuesday, support for WTI can be found at 5833, 5775 and 5647 and resistance at 5961, 6031, and 6159.
+For Tuesday, support for WTI can be found at 5833, 5775, and 5647, and resistance at 5961, 6031, and 6159.
 Brent traders will see support at 6592, 6539, and 6431 and resistance at 6700,

-Shoot me an email or give me a call if you want weekly support or resistance for any of these markets.
-If you have questions regarding the energy markets, would like daily support and resistance emailed to you, or would like to discuss an investment in the futures markets, feel free to call me directly at 570-657-0523 or send an email to email@example.com.
+Email me if you want weekly support or resistance for these markets.
+If you have questions regarding the energy markets, would like daily support and resistance emailed to you, or would like to discuss an investment in the futures markets, feel free to call me directly at 570-657-0523 or email me at firstname.lastname@example.org.
 You can also reach us through our website at www.iasg.com